Riopradheep007/Hand-written-digit-classification-using-CNN/README.md

 # Hand-written-digit-classification-using-CNN
 This project is a handwritten digit classification using keras

-1.First download the digit dataset I had given my drive link for download the dataset.
+1.First extract the database.zip file

 2.run the generate_pickle.py python file you get a pickle file for training your model.